 Or you can always airbnb it at a cool airbnb like this one or this one.
 Airbnb’s are a great base because you have access to a kitchen and have a living space to chill- but often if you’re in Moab you’ll be out adventuring anyway!

 If you’re trying to figure out what you want to do on your elopement day, think about some of these questions: What are your favorite activities to do together?
-What do we do for fun on a daily, weekly, or monthly basis?
+What do you do for fun on a daily, weekly, or monthly basis?
 What have you always wanted or dreamed of doing, but never gotten around to?
 How can you incorporate what you love to do on your elopement day?
+Hell, what just sounds *fun*?

-But if you want some ideas, here are a few ideas for elopement day activities!
+But if you want some ideas, here are a few options for elopement day activities!

-Alright, lets talk nuts and bolts.
-While I’m based out of Phoenix, Arizona, I’m in Utah super often, and travel all over the southwest (so I basically consider places like Moab, all of Southern Utah, New Mexico, Colorado, etc to be my backyard.)
-Also!
-I don’t charge travel fees for any stateside elopement or adventure wedding.
+While I’m based out of Flagstaff, Arizona, I’m in Utah super, super often, and travel all over the southwest (so I basically consider places like Moab, all of Southern Utah, New Mexico, Colorado, etc to be my backyard.)
+It’s also important for you to know that don’t charge travel fees for any stateside elopement or adventure wedding.
 That way you don’t have to worry about additional travel costs to get me from here to there.
-So what’s included and what does it cost?
+Here’s whats included:

-Wanna see a whole shebang?
-Are you a visual learner, like me?
-I get it- there’s so many amazing places on earth (and even just in Moab!) that it can be tough to pick an elopement spot.
-So look no further: here’s an epic as hell two day elopement to see from start to end.
+Wanna see a whole shindig?
+Are you *also* a visual learner?
+I get it- there’s so many amazing places on earth (and even just in Moab!) that it can be tough to pick just one place to elope.
+So here ya go: an epic as hell two day elopement to see from start to end.

 If you want to hear more about how to elope in a national park, this is the blog post for you!
 And if you’re looking for some other national park inspiration, check out this yosemite elopement planning guide!